 NATIONAL PROOFREADING DAY

 Every year on March 8th, National Proofreading Day highlights the importance of proofreading our written work.
 The day also allows those who enjoy proofreading to gently correct others.
-However, if invited to proofread another’s work, constructive criticism is usually welcome!
+However, constructive criticism is usually welcome if invited to proofread another’s work!

 The day promotes mistake-free writing.
 Carefully review all your letters and documents to make a positive and professional impression.
-When proofreading, it sometimes helps to have a few tips handy to catch mistakes that are often overlooked.
+It sometimes helps to have a few tips handy to catch overlooked mistakes when proofreading.
 Use several of them and mix them up from time to time for the most effective proofreading.

 - Walk away – Proofread after an article, important email, or chapter has time to set, and you’re reading it with fresh eyes.